ilaurusik/onliner-anti-censor/README.md

-# Chrome Extention for detecting and hightlighting cencoder comments
+# Chrome extention for detecting and hightlighting cencored comments on http://onliner.by portal